-Automotive Message Broker (AMB) is a framework for getting vehicle sensor data from the vehicle networks and make it available to applications.
-It allows applications to be developed independently of the differences in vehicle networks used by di
+Automotive Message Broker is a framework for getting vehicle sensor data from the vehicle networks and making it available to applications.
+It allows applications to be developed independently of the differences in vehicle networks used in different automotive vehicle designs.

 Clear Sans is a versatile OpenType font for screen, print, and Web.
 Its minimized, unambiguous characters and slightly narrow proportions, make it ideal for UI design.
 And the best part?
 It's free for use.